Teens’ killer likely took souvenir, may have ‘staged’ murder scene, warrant says

 Investigators did find a receipt from the store dated Feb.
 13 with a checkout time of 5:21 p.m. during a March 6, 2017, search related to the probation violation.
 It would take Logan about 30 minutes to get from the store to his home, putting the 5 p.m. and 5:30 p.m. return timeline in doubt.

-Investigators believe Logan lied about his alibi, making “statements that were found to be factually false and intentionally designed to deceive” law enforcement, according to the search warrant.
+According to the search warrant, investigators believe Logan lied about his alibi, making “statements that were found to be factually false and intentionally designed to deceive” law enforcement.

 The person who Logan said had driven him to the aquarium store confirmed the trip with an investigator during a March 7 interview.
 Two days later, during an interview with a different investigator, the individual told police he’d lied during the March 7 interview because Logan had asked him to do so.
 The person said Logan “had never asked [him] to lie in the past.”